EliasDahlDTU/adversarialAttacks/README.md

 ## Data Pipeline

-The project uses ImageNet-100, a subset of ImageNet containing 100 classes with 1,300 images per class.
+The project uses ImageNet-100, a subset of ImageNet containing 100 classes with 1,350 images per class.
 Since this project focuses on fine-tuning pre-trained models (VGG-16 and ResNet-50) rather than training from scratch, we don't need the full ImageNet dataset.
 The models are already pre-trained on the ImageNet-1000 dataset, and we're only adapting their final layers to work with our subset of 100 classes.
-The dataset is structured as follows:

 ### Dataset Structure
-- Training data: 100 classes × 1,300 images
-- Validation data: 100 × 50 images
+- Total images per class: 1,350 images
 - Image size: Preprocessed to 224×224 pixels
+- Data split:
+  - Training set: 80% of data (~1,080 images per class)
+  - Validation set: 10% of data (~135 images per class)
+  - Test set: 10% of data (~135 images per class)

 Our data processing approach:
-1. **Download and Organize**: First, we download all ImageNet-100 data (both training and validation sets)
+1. **Download and Organize**: First, we download all ImageNet-100 data
-2. **Pool All Data**: We combine all images from both sets into a single pool (135,000 images total)
+2. **Pool All Data**: We combine all images from all original folders into a single pool (135,000 images total)
 3. **Split for Experiments**: From this pooled data, we create:
    - **Training Set**: 80% of the data (108,000 images)
+   - **Validation Set**: 10% of the data (13,500 images)
-   - **Testing Set**: 20% of the data (27,000 images)
+   - **Test Set**: 10% of the data (13,500 images)
-4. **Class Balance**: We maintain class balance in both sets (approximately 1,080 training images and 270 test images per class)
+4. **Class Balance**: We maintain equal class representation in all splits

-The data splitting is handled in the preprocessing script, which ensures consistent splits across experiments.
+The data splitting is handled in the preprocessing script, which ensures consistent and reproducible splits across experiments.

 ### Data Download and Preprocessing
 1. Go to https://www.kaggle.com/datasets/ambityga/imagenet100 and download the zip-file containing the dataset.
 2. Place the zip-file in the data\raw folder and unzip it.

-The unpacked file-structure should look as follows (This is just how the creator of the sub-dataset decided to structure it, we will improve):
+The unpacked file-structure should look as follows:
 ```
 data/
 ├── raw/